Rational points on elliptic K3 surfaces of quadratic twist type: Remarks and questions

 \section{Remarks and questions}

-The property (HP) for a variety $X$ over $k$ amounts to saying that the complementary of the image of rational points on any finite collection of covers (that is, dominant generically finite rational maps of degree greater than two) in $X(k)$ is still Zariski dense.
+The property (HP) for a variety $X$ over $k$ amounts to saying that the complement of the image of rational points on any finite collection of covers (that is, dominant generically finite rational maps of degree greater than two without rational sections) in $X(k)$ is still Zariski dense.
 As K3 surfaces are simply connected, any cover has non-empty ramification locus.
-For elliptic K3 surfaces of quadratic twist type \eqref{eq:CSfamily}, there is one particular type of covers which merit consideration.
-That is, those whose ramification locus is within the sixteen exceptional lines.
-One can show that any such cover which does not factor through an abelian surface $E_1^C\times E_2^C$ is a cover between Kummer surfaces (c.f. the map $\widetilde{\Phi}$ constructed in \S\ref{se:Kummervar}).
+For elliptic K3 surfaces of quadratic twist type \eqref{eq:CSfamily}, there is one particular type of covers which merits consideration.
+That is, those whose ramification locus is within the $16$ exceptional lines as blow-ups of the $16$ fixed points of the antipodal involution.
+One can show that any such cover which does not factor through an abelian surface of the form $E_1^C\times E_2^C$ is a cover between Kummer varieties (cf. the map $\widetilde{\Phi}$ constructed in \S\ref{se:Kummervar}).
 We have already seen a typical example in \eqref{eq:coveringkum}.
 The essential use of the third elliptic fibration in Demeio's argument, which does not exist for surfaces of Cassels-Schinzel type, successfully tackles with such covers, since it turns out that their generic fibres with respect to this fibration are curves of genus greater than two.
-We conclude by asking whether the validity of \eqref{eq:bothrankpos} with infinitely many square-free integers $C$ suffices to guarantee (HP) for surfaces of Cassels-Schinzel type \eqref{eq:Cassels-Schinzel}, or in an equivalent manner, whether for any such $C$ the points in $(\BE^{Cd}\times\CH_a^C)(\BQ)$ are contained in the images of a finite number of families of isogenies (twisted by $C$).
+We conclude by asking whether the validity of \eqref{eq:bothrankpos} with infinitely many square-free integers $C$ \footnote{As suggested by Demeio (private communication), one may need that such $C$'s form a non-thin subset of $\BQ$.} suffices to guarantee (HP) for surfaces of Cassels-Schinzel type \eqref{eq:Cassels-Schinzel}, or in an equivalent manner, whether or not there exist a finite number of coverings of Kummer varieties such that the images of the induced isogenies between twisted abelian surfaces contain $(\BE^{Cd}\times\CH_a^C)(\BQ)$ for any such $C$.